 Sounds fair, right?

-This is why so many workers get a lawyer to represent them from the start.
+These are the reasons why so many workers get a lawyer to represent them from the start.
 A lawyer gives you bargaining power and helps you make an iron-clad case to get the full coverage you need.

-Do I have to file a lawsuit?
+Do I Have to File a Lawsuit?

 However, there are times when you may have a right to file a lawsuit anyway – and it may help you get the full amount you need.
 For example:

 - If someone was negligent or careless in a way that caused your accident

-- If your employer was violating OSHA safety standards, gave you improper safety equipment or did not adequately train you
+- If your employer was violating OSHA safety standards, gave you improper safety equipment, or did not adequately train you

 - If the equipment you were working with was defective and dangerous in some way

-In these cases you can file a claim in court against the negligent party, and you could secure a substantially larger settlement than from workers compensation alone.
+In these cases, you can file a claim in court against the negligent party, and you could secure a substantially larger settlement than from workers’ compensation alone.

 Both employers and insurance companies use this trick to avoid paying claims.

-This is especially common with injuries that don’t have immediate, traumatic effects (such as muscle injuries, back injuries and joint injuries) or those that no one witnessed firsthand.
+This is especially common with injuries that don’t have immediate, traumatic effects (such as muscle injuries, back injuries, and joint injuries) or those that no one witnessed firsthand.

-How much money can I recover in a workers compensation claim in Los Angeles?
+How Much Money Can I Recover in a Workers’ Compensation Claim in Los Angeles?

-Talk to a Los Angeles Workers Compensation Lawyer for Free
+Talk to a Los Angeles Workers’ Compensation Lawyer for Free

 An injury at work can affect your life for years.
-Don’t risk losing the benefits you are guaranteed by law—or getting paid less than your claim is worth.
-When you hire the Simmrin Law Group, you pay us nothing unless we win you money.
+Don’t risk losing the benefits you are guaranteed by law or getting paid less than your claim is worth.
+When you hire a Los Angeles workers’ compensation lawyer at the Simmrin Law Group, you pay us nothing unless we win you money.